 It was lovely.

-Things started to feel - wrong.
+Things felt - wrong.

 I started keeping my phone on silent.